 - Pour the hot gelatin mixture into a large mixing bowl.
 Using a hand mixer, beat on high speed for 5-6 minutes until the mixture becomes very thick, glossy, and holds stiff peaks.

-- Stir in the vanilla extract until just combined.
+- Stir in 1 teaspoon vanilla extract until just combined.

 - Quickly pour the marshmallow mixture into the prepared dish, smoothing the top with a spatula.
 Leave it to set uncovered at room temperature for at least 6 hours, or overnight, until firm.

-- Once set, dust the top with icing sugar.
-Turn the marshmallow slab out onto a cutting board generously dusted with icing sugar, then sprinkle more over the surface.
+- Once set, dust the top with ½ cup (70 g) powdered sugar.
+Turn the marshmallow slab out onto a cutting board generously dusted with powdered sugar, then sprinkle more over the surface.

-- Cut into squares with a sharp knife, tossing each piece in icing sugar to prevent sticking.
+- Cut into squares with a sharp knife, tossing each piece in powdered sugar to prevent sticking.
 Arrange on a plate and serve.

 Notes